Share this publication

 The Heiva is all about showcasing French Polynesian art, dance, music, crafts and culture.
 There are so many things to see and do, and so many different Heiva celebrations that occur on all the different islands.
 Usually the larger the island the larger the Heiva event.

-The Heiva is also a competitive celebration bringing together thousands of singers, musicians, artists, dancer and athletes from all five archipelagos and 65 inhabited islands of the French Territory who compete in both individual and team events for bragging rights.
+The Heiva is also a competitive celebration bringing together thousands of singers, musicians, artists, dancers and athletes from all five archipelagos and 65 inhabited islands of the French Territory who compete in both individual and team events for bragging rights.

 When is the Heiva festival?